-While nothing is absolute, there are some general estimates you can make based on how alcohol is absorbed and processsed in your body.
+While nothing is absolute, there are some general estimates you can make based on how alcohol is absorbed and processed in your body.
 Once ingested it will be absorbed, and then after a period of time your body will start to metabolize the alcohol, and it ends up being eliminated through the urine.

 You can make a rough calculation of your blood alcohol content by knowing a few things.
 Generally, you process and eliminate the equivalent of one drink every hour; so if you only have one drink every hour you are going to be in pretty good shape - unless you're doing that over 10 or 12 hours and then you probably have other issues.
 There are a number of calculators out there which account for various factors, including weight and sex.
 Here's one from the National College of Drunk Driving Defense (which I'm a member of by the way), that will give you an estimate.
-Rembember it's just an estimate - If you are close to the limit I certainly wouldn't risk it; especially since the testing devices used are not entirely accurate; even blood tests have margins of error, so you could actually be under .08, and end up with a result over .08.
+Remember, it's just an estimate - If you are close to the limit I certainly wouldn't risk it; especially since the testing devices used are not entirely accurate; even blood tests have margins of error, so you could actually be under .08, and end up with a result over .08.

 You also need to remember that the police officers are going to err on the side of caution.
 If they suspect you "might" be intoxicated you are going to get arrested and taken to jail.
 Even if you end up being released, that's not a pleasant experience.
 What that means is you need to err on the side of caution also.
 Don't chance an arrest - stay a little longer at the party, or have someone drive you home.

 If you want me to know more about driving while intoxicated law please download our FREE resource.
-Simply click the link to the side.